Everyone has experienced the sensation of numbness when an appendage “falls asleep”. There is numbness, tingling, and sometimes pain.

-- Physical Therapy: certain exercises can help muscles gain mobility.
-Some conditions can cause muscles to atrophy, a condition caused when lack of use causes muscles to begin wasting away.
+- Physical therapy: certain exercises can help muscles gain mobility.
+Some conditions can cause muscle atrophy, a condition caused when lack of use leads muscles to begin wasting away.
 Exercising the muscles regularly can relieve symptoms of atrophy and prevent it in the future.

-- Orthopedic Equipment: certain corrective gear such as braces, shoes, socks, and splints can help relieve pressure on the nerve.
+- Orthopedic equipment: certain corrective gear such as braces, shoes, socks, and splints can help relieve pressure on the affected nerve.

-- Corticosteroid Injections: this form of injection can reduce swelling, so it may help relieve symptoms if a nerve is compressed for that reason.
+- Corticosteroid injections: this form of injection can reduce swelling, so it may help relieve symptoms if a nerve is compressed.
 Repeated use of corticosteroid injections can damage soft tissue over time, however, so they should be closely monitored by a medical professional.

 - Surgery: surgical procedures may vary depending on the patient’s condition.
 If other treatments fail to relieve symptoms, surgery may become an option.
-Some procedures seek to relieve pressure on the nerves by removing or easing pressure on the cause.
+Some procedures seek to relieve pressure on the nerves by addressing the cause.
 If numbness is being caused by an abnormality of the bone either in the spine or legs, surgeons may be able to change the shape of the bone.
-Doctors and surgeons will determine which procedure is the most effective for each patient.

 Treating numbness in the toes and foot can take a long time, as nerves take longer to heal than other structures such as muscle.
 For example, muscles can begin to heal in a matter of weeks but nerves can take several months.